google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 #### Try it out

-You should be able to press the ‘Enable Push Messaging' / ‘Disable Push Messaging'  in your web app and the logs will show the user being subscribed and unsubscribed.
+You should be able to press the  *Enable Push Messaging*  /  *Disable Push Messaging*   in your web app and the logs will show the user being subscribed and unsubscribed.

 ![32acb7ec17ef75a8.png](img/32acb7ec17ef75a8.png)